edulify/play-hikaricp.edulify.com/README.md

 | 1.1.0   | 1.3.8    | 2.2.3 |
 | 1.0.0   | 1.3.5    | 2.2.2 |

-For more information about what changed in each version, please, see the CHANGELOG.md file.
+For more information about what changed in each version, please, see the our CHANGELOG.md file.

 ## Repository